AllTheMods/alltheguides/docs/help/backups.md

 ## Restoring a World Backup

+???+ note
-**SimpleBackups** is a mod included in the client version of ATM, but *NOT* included in the server version of ATM.
-You must add it yourself or use your server host's built-in options.
+	**SimpleBackups** is the backup mod included in the client and server versions of ATM, however it is not enabled by default in the server version of ATM.
+You must enable it yourself or use your server host's built-in options.

+	??? question "How do I enable **Simplebackups** in the server version?"
+		Go to your `mods` folder and rename `SimpleBackups.jar.DISABLED` to remove the `.DISABLED` file extension

-By default, it will save to `packInstall/simplebackups` with a zip file with your world's name.
-You can configure how often it does a backup at `/configs/simplebackups-common.toml`. **Default Interval**: Every 2 hours (120 minutes).
+By default, backups will save to `packInstall/simplebackups` with a zip file with your world's name and a timestamp.
+You can configure how often it does a backup at `/configs/simplebackups-common.toml`.

+**Default Interval**: Every 2 hours (120 minutes).

 ### ATLauncher